-The Group reports internally on Group past-due receivable balances and strives to keep the balance of past-due positions as low as possible.
+The Group strives to keep the balance of past-due positions as low as possible.

 Receivables from ceded reinsurance are part of reinsurance assets and managed accordingly.
-See notes 15 and 24 of the consolidated financial statements for additional information on receivables.
+For more information about receivables see note 14 of the Group's consolidated financial statements and for more information about the calculation of expected credit losses see notes 3 and 23 of the Group's consolidated financial statements.